CCurl/r4/README.md

 r4 hashes the name and uses the hashed value as the index into the array of values or addresses.

 This is very fast, but poses some limitations:
-- The number of functions need to be powers of 2.
+- The number of registers and functions need to be powers of 2.
 - r4 does NOT detect hash collisions as it does not keep key values.
-  - My tests have indicated that for a large enough nmber of buckets, collisions are not common.
+  - My tests have indicated that for a large enough number of buckets, collisions are not common.
-  - ':' prints "-redef-f[hash]-" when a function is re-defined.
+  - ':' prints "-redef-f[hash]-" when a function is redefined (a possible collision).
-  - '&' prints "-redef-r[hash]-" when a register is re-defined.
+  - '&' prints "-redef-r[hash]-" when a register is redefined (a possible collision).
+  - Use xh[NAME] to see info about [NAME].

-Here is the hashing function:
+Here is the hashing function (the djb2 hash function):
 ```
 int getRFnum(int max) {
     UCELL hash = 5381;
     while (BTWI(*pc, 'A', 'Z')) {
-        hash = ((hash * 31) + *(pc++);
+        hash = (hash * 33) + *(pc++);
     }
     return hash & max;
 }